jcdubacq/compile-latex/README.md

 - the command line
 - previous invocations (unless __\--forget__ is used)
 - the file itself in specially formatted comments

-- automatic mode
+Most options are persistant: they will be stored in the hashfile and remembered on subsequent calls.
+However, if one category of options is given in two different sources, the first one takes precedence.
+For example, if the command line indicates `--index-file-suffix adx` and the last invocation was `--index-file-suffix idx`, only one index ending in `.adx` will be processed (options are not _merged_).

-Some options coming from the command line and previous invocations will be stored in the `file.md5` file and will be reused at later invocations.
-They are the index options, bibtex options and the __\--manual__ option (since __\--auto__ is on by default, it does not need to be stored).
+The __\--load-\*__ options can be used to select which sources are considered.
+Of course, jobnames cannot be read from the hashfile (they have to be already known at this point).

-Comment lines in the file formatted as follows: one or more percent char, zero or more spaces, the string `compile-latex`, one or more spaces, the string `"option"`, zero or more spaces, the string `":"` and one option (without any excess spaces), will be considered as an option.
+Comment lines in the input file formatted as follows: one or more percent char, zero or more spaces, the string `compile-latex`, one or more spaces, the string `"option"`, zero or more spaces, the string `":"` and one option (without any excess spaces), will be considered as an option.
 These options will not be stored for later invocations, since they are in the file anyway.

 # QUOTING